Custom Residential, Sustainable Practice

 When we use the words “sustainable,” “green building,” or “eco-friendly” to describe design, people might assume that means added cost, or that the project will be expensive.
 In fact, we hear frequently that cost is the biggest deterrent for building green.
 It can scare folks away who are seeking cost-effective options so they can stay within their budget.
 This is completely understandable, and it is hard to argue with that on the surface.

 But, instead of thinking that spending less money now means less money overall, we encourage our clients to dig deeper into the long-term costs of a project and to start asking more detailed questions (which we can help with!).
 Often times, that can lead to a greater understanding and a new design approach.
-We don’t want to force our clients into building green — we want everyone to understand the benefits of incorporating these ideas into their projects, to know why it’s important to think about the lifecycle of a product, or the embodied carbon* of concrete, with the ultimate goal of helping our clients love their projects while helping to save the planet.
+We don’t want to force our clients into building green — we want everyone to understand the benefits of incorporating these ideas into their projects, to know why it’s important to think about the lifecycle of a product, or the embodied carbon* of concrete, with the ultimate goal of helping our clients love their projects while helping the planet.

-*What is embodied carbon?
+*What is “embodied carbon?”
 It’s the carbon that is released into the atmosphere from the production and transportation of a product.
-Whereas "operational carbon" is the carbon released into the atmosphere for using the product.
-These have a big impact on climate change, and by building sustainably you can offset that carbon and lessen the damaging effects!
+Alternatively, “operational carbon” is the carbon released into the atmosphere for using the product.
+These both have a big impact on climate change, and by building more sustainably you can help offset that carbon and lessen the damaging effects!

 Building green means different things to different people.
 You might want the most tech-savvy, energy efficient system on the market and don’t care about the costs.
 Or the non-toxicity of the materials might mean the most to you, to ensure the health of your family.
 Or, you might care the most about saving money on energy costs.
 We’re here to give you some tools to easily approach sustainability in your own home.